nlmatics/nlmatics.github.io/docs/_posts/SQUAD 2.0 and Google Natural Questions- A Comparison and Investigation into Model Performance.md

 ### Results

-Dataset model trained on on the y axis, and evaluation dataset on the x axis.
+Dataset model was trained on as the rows, and evaluation dataset as the columns.

 | | GNQ| SQuAD|
 |---|---|---|